thrive: advance, do well, get ahead, get better, grow rich, prosper

 It was primarily inspired by my three girls.
 Otherwise, I would have added a few more things, but I was pleased that they knew how they wanted to be treated and what they valued in how they should treat each other.

 And as you know, it was lovely to pin to the fridge.
-Easier to write than to implement.
-Y’all know it hasn’t been followed to the law.
-We acknowledge our imperfections, we’ll always be imperfect, and we accept that this family thing is a journey and I’ll continue practicing to be proactive, rather than reactive.
+It was a thousand times easier to write than to implement.
+We acknowledge our imperfections, we’ll always be imperfect, and we accept that this family thing is a journey and we have much to learn, but remind ourselves of what we’ve declared about ourselves.

-I remember being pregnant with my first, daydreaming about my upcoming parenting days.
-My kids will be so cute (they are).
-They will be amusing little sidekicks to my already focussed life.
-And then everything changed.
+I remember being pregnant with my first daughter.
+I daydreamed about my upcoming mothering days.
+My kids will be so cute, I thought (and they really are).
+They will be amusing little sidekicks to my already focussed life (I became the sidekick).
+The daydream creeped into reality at certain moments.
+But mostly, it stayed in my dreams.

 The days can be long, and demanding, and extending, but we decide each morning to approach each day with intention and vision, because though the effort is immense, the payoff is greater.

-- What do you want our day to look like?
+- What do you want your day to look like?

-- Do you want to have a creative activity begun before the kids come for breakfast?
+- Do you start a creative activity before the kids sit for breakfast?

 - Do you want to have a fifteen minute break after lunch?